 What exercises can you do with a torn meniscus?

-What is the torn meniscus recovery process?
+What is the recovery process for a meniscus tear?

 Treating a torn meniscus starts by speaking with your doctor.
 At Alexander Orthopaedic, we create a personalized treatment plan for each patient, including each step from diagnosis to rehabilitation.
 We’re your partner on the road to recovery from your meniscus tear and other sports injuries.